-- MAC Address.
-The MAC address of the client. - IP Address.
-The IP address associated with the client. - Host Name.
-The host name of the client. - OS.
-The operating system that runs on the client. - BSSID.
-The BSSID that the client connects to. - SSID.
-The SSID of the radio that the client connects to. - Channel.
-The channel that the client connects to. - Channel Width.
-The width of the channel that the client connects to. - Tx Rate.
-The rate of traffic transmission of the client. - Rx Rate.
-The rate of traffic reception of the client. - RSSI.
-The RSSI threshold value of the client. - Tx Bytes.
-The number of bytes that the client transmitted. - Rx Bytes.
-The number of bytes that the client received. - State.
-The QoS state of the connection. - Type.
-The type of WiFi security that is used for the connection.
+- MAC Address: The MAC address of the client. - IP Address: The IP address associated with the client. - Host Name: The host name of the client. - OS: The operating system that runs on the client. - BSSID: The BSSID that the client connects to. - SSID: The SSID of the radio that the client connects to. - Channel: The channel that the client connects to. - Channel Width: The width of the channel that the client connects to. - Tx Rate: The rate of traffic transmission of the client. - Rx Rate: The rate of traffic reception of the client. - RSSI: The RSSI threshold value of the client. - Tx Bytes: The number of bytes that the client transmitted.

-- Device Type.
-The type of device that the client is. - Mode.
-The WiFi mode of the connection. - Status.
-The security status of the connection. - Idle Time.
-The time that the client remained idle. - Assoc Time Stamp.
-The time that is associated with the information on the Detailed Client Information page. - 13.
+- Rx Bytes: The number of bytes that the client received. - State: The QoS state of the connection. - Type: The type of WiFi security that is used for the connection. - Device Type: The type of device that the client is. - Mode: The WiFi mode of the connection. - Status: The security status of the connection. - Idle Time: The time that the client remained idle. - Assoc Time Stamp: The time that is associated with the information on the Detailed Client Information page. - PMF Support: If PMF is enabled on the access point, indicates if the client supports PMF. - 13.
 If you opened the Detailed Client Information page, click the Close button.
 The Detailed Client Information page closes. - 14.
-To display the most recent information, click the Refresh button.
+To view information about the wired clients, click the Wired Clients tab.